bmkjn/Chat-with-Excel/README.md

 This project is designed to create a data analysis agent that helps non-technical users interpret and understand advertising data from multiple mediums, such as TV, Radio, Print, Digital, and Outdoor.
 The agent is powered by Google Generative AI and uses the PandasAI library to provide clear and concise answers to user queries.
 The data is organized into separate dataframes for each medium, and the agent is trained to respond accurately based on these dataframes.

-## Project Structure

-- **`main.py`**: The main script that sets up the environment, loads the data, initializes the data connectors, and creates the agent.
-- **`Data/`**: Directory containing Excel files with ad campaign data for different mediums (TV, Radio, Print, Digital, Outdoor).
-- **`field_descriptions.py`**: Contains dictionaries that describe each column in the dataframes for different mediums.
-- **`descriptions.py`**: Contains detailed descriptions of the agent's role for each medium, helping it interpret user queries accurately.

 ## Installation